Much More Than a Job

 The Elite Tactical Units of the FBI

-As a Special Agent, you have an opportunity to join specific, mission-centric units.
-Intensely trained, specially equipped and always prepared — these are tight-knit teams of Agents who volunteer to respond to complex, critical and urgent challenges.
+After completing 2 years of investigations, some Special Agents choose to join specific mission-centric units.
+Intensely trained, specially equipped and always prepared – these are tight-knit specialty teams of Agents who volunteer to respond to complex, critical and urgent challenges.
 These teams include:

 - Hostage Rescue Team (HRT)